driessenslucas/researchproject/Thesis.md

 \end{minipage}
 \end{figure}

 **Commentary**: The visit heatmaps provide a visual representation of the exploration patterns for different algorithms.
 The heatmap for Double Deep Q-Network (DDQN) shows a concentrated path, indicating the agent’s ability to efficiently learn and focus on the optimal routes through the maze.
 Similarly, Deep Q-Network (DQN) exhibits focused exploration but with slightly more dispersion compared to DDQN, suggesting a robust learning process.
 On the other hand, Proximal Policy Optimization (PPO) and Q-agent demonstrate widespread exploration across the maze, indicating less efficient learning and decision-making.
-These dispersed patterns reflect the algorithms’ struggle to consistently identify and follow optimal paths, resulting in suboptimal navigation strategies .
+These dispersed patterns reflect the algorithms’ struggle to consistently identify and follow optimal paths, resulting in suboptimal navigation strategies.

 ### 2. Maze Solution Efficiency